-I’ve launched this site, “Existence: Why Your Worldview Matters”, just this year, 2016, to begin to share some of what I’ve discovered along the way – that being able to tie the past, present and future together in one “model” makes for a relatively stress free life.
+I’ve launched this site, “Existence: Why Your Worldview Matters”, in 2016, to begin to share some of what I’ve discovered along the way – that being able to tie the past, present and future together in one “model” makes for a relatively stress free life.
 My initial plan is to write one new post per week.

 I was born and raised in southern California, where I did undergraduate research at and received my B.S. degree in Chemistry from UCLA in 1967.
 I then attended graduate school at Indiana University, in Bloomington, Indiana where I earned my Ph.D. in Inorganic Chemistry in 1972.
 After postgraduate study on the structure and function of peptides and proteins, Eli Lilly and Company hired me in 1974.
 I worked in Indianapolis for 26 years as a research scientist in the Pharmaceutical Product Development component.

 It’s been an interesting journey from teaching Darwinian Evolution to research scientist to Christ follower to public speaker to author.
 Looking backwards, it all makes some sense, but I had no idea, at the time, that the voyage would land me where I find myself today.
 In addition to hard working parents, I can recall several mentors who have been instrumental in getting me to this point, namely professors Bill Libby, Rupert Wentworth and John Whitcomb.

 I am currently on staff with CBMC Indiana, where I am involved in Operation Timothy, Leadership Coach Training and the Marketplace Ambassador initiative.

 I’ve been married for 46 years to my wife, Lisa: